artofpilgrim/portfolio-template/README.md

 - Example Project
 - BigMegaGunExample

 The order here defines where the thumbnails on the landing page get populated.
 So, order how you want.

+# Adding New Project/Artwork